artirix/bcms_s3/README.markdown

 A [BrowserCMS](http://www.browsercms.org) module to allow storage of images and files on the Amazon S3 storage facility

-Note: This is fork of the original [bcms_s3 project](https://github.com/aunderwo/bcms_s3).
-It has been updated to work with BrowserCMS 3.5.0 and will be published as a gem named bcms_aws_s3 (mainly due to gem ownership).
+Note: This is fork of the [BrowserCMS fork](https://github.com/browsermedia/bcms_s3) of the original [bcms_s3 project](https://github.com/aunderwo/bcms_s3).
+It has been updated to work with BrowserCMS Artirix fork and will be published as a gem named bcms_aws_s3-artirix (due to gem ownership).

 ## Features